cyclus/cyclus.github.com/source/basics/glossary.rst

   viewers
     Members of the public not directly interfacing with the code but to whom the output may be made available for demonstration purposes.

+  parent agent
+    An agent that manages (is in charge of) some number of child agents.

+  kernel phase
+    A phase during a simulation time step that is managed by the simulation kernel engine

+  agent phase
+    A phase during a simulation time step in which agents are allowed to query the simulation environment and perform general actions